grevutiu-gabriel/phash-1/README.md

 ## Installation Notes
 Note that this library does not come bundled with the source code for pHash.
 You must install that yourself.
-Your package manager may have it available as `libphash`.
+Your package manager may have it available as `libphash1` (in Ubuntu 16.04).
 If that is not available, you can install it from source from http://phash.org.

 ## Usage